pharmavillage/documentation/content/operate/oss_and_stack/reference/internals/rdd.md

 ---
 categories:
   - docs
   - operate
   - stack
   - oss
 description: A design for the RDB format written in the early days of Redis
 linkTitle: Redis design draft
-title: 'Redis design draft #2 (historical)'
+title: "Redis design draft #2 (historical)"
 weight: 2
 ---